 Keywords: qualitative research, reflective practices, creative arts personal growth

+Title of Paper Should Appear Here

 Qualitative research plays a significant role in counseling and psychotherapy.
 The narrative nature of qualitative research, coupled with the everyday experience, contributes to the evidence base of counseling and psychotherapy (McLeod, 2011).
 In counseling and psychotherapy, both quantitative and qualitative research help determine whether an intervention is effective or not.
 However, qualitative research can be more effective in that it highlights clients’ lived experiences (Vandenbussche et al., 2019) and helps the researcher understand human experiences and development better (McLeod, 2011).
 Through my observations concerning the role of qualitative research in counseling and psychotherapy, I present the importance of qualitative research in counseling and psychotherapy.
 The principal concept of qualitative research involves understanding meaning and how the social world is constructed (Moustakas, 1994).
-Furthermore, the emersion nature of qualitative research helps to capture some degree of an aspect of social life, the techniques to covey those experiences to others, and new and effective ways to do therapy (McLeod, 2011).
+Furthermore, the emersion nature of qualitative research helps to capture some degree of an aspect of social life, the techniques to convey those experiences to others, and new and effective ways to do therapy (McLeod, 2011).

 Historically speaking, qualitative inquiry has been in the background of disciplines such as psychology and psychiatry.
 Qualitative inquiry helps researchers understand and explore human experiences that are otherwise unknown.
 For example, quantitative research often results in conflicting outcomes that yield puzzling findings, otherwise known as the equivalence paradox by qualitative research strategies.
 Using interviews in qualitative research supports explaining the reason for a paradox (McLeod, 2011).
 Qualitative studies help uncover the experiences of clients and the impact a qualitative study has on counseling outcomes.
 Furthermore, it is worth noting the fundamental similarities between qualitative researchers and professional counselors related to examining human behavior.
 Both utilize case studies, life histories, and narratives (Berríos & Lucca, 2006).
 In addition, the findings of qualitative inquiries provide an invaluable resource-base for counseling and psychotherapy (McLeod, 2011).
 The following sections will include pre-intensive, intensive, and post-intensive reflections, themes, and conclusions concerning qualitative research.